 ‘Constantly lost’: Year 12 students increasingly worried about mental health

-Aishe Ghazzaoui describes her closing 12 months of highschool by the peak of Sydney’s delta outbreak final 12 months as intense, unstable and sometimes isolating.
+Aishe Ghazzaoui describes her last yr of highschool by way of the peak of Sydney’s delta outbreak final yr as intense, unstable and sometimes isolating.

-The University of Sydney pharmacy scholar lives in Liverpool, among the many western suburbs subjected to the state authorities’s hardest well being restrictions through the lockdowns.
+The University of Sydney pharmacy scholar lives in Liverpool, among the many western suburbs subjected to the state authorities’s hardest well being restrictions in the course of the lockdowns.

 “We were constantly lost and everyone was thrown in the deep end, even our teachers,” she mentioned.